Puepis/Debt-Tracker/README.md

 ## Built With

-* [Android Studio](https://developer.android.com/studio) - The library used to launch the game and create its components
+* [Android Studio](https://developer.android.com/studio) - The official IDE used for Android development

 ## Author